 …it did not really matter what we expected from life, but rather what life expected from us.

 “What is the meaning of life?”
-If you’re living with depression or anxiety, I’m thinking you frequently inquire.
-Perhaps especially these days, as there’s so much cold-hearted meanness sucking us dry.
+If you’re living with a mood or anxiety disorder, I’m thinking you frequently inquire.
+Perhaps especially these days, as there’s so much tension and darkness sucking us dry.

 I encourage you to continue posing the question, and continue your quest for answers.

 Many, many more Chipur mood and anxiety disorder-related articles are waiting for you.
-Have at ’em.
+Have at the titles.